 ANTH 493 Oral History: Theory and Practice (3) Literature and methodology; project design.
 Students develop and execute an oral history project.
 Junior standing or consent.
 (Cross-listed as ES 493) DH

-ANTH 495 Senior Thesis (3) Preparation of a major paper with a committee of one chairperson and one other member; paper on topic of interest in anthropology.
+ANTH 495 Senior Thesis I (3) Preparation of a major paper in anthropology with a committee of one chairperson and one other.
+First semester of a two-semester sequence with 496.
+May be taken concurrently with 496.
 Optional for majors.
 Pre: 490 and senior standing.
-DS

-ANTH 496 Senior Thesis (3) Preparation of a major paper with a committee of one chairperson and one other member; paper on topic of interest in anthropology.
+ANTH 496 Senior Thesis II (3) Preparation of a major paper in anthropology with a committee of one chairperson and one other.
+Second semester of a two-semester sequence with 495.
+May be taken concurrently with 495.
 Optional for majors.
 Pre: 490 and senior standing.
-DS

 ANTH 500 Master's Plan B/C Studies (1)

 ANTH 601 Ethnology (3) Survey, in historical perspective, of theory in social and cultural anthropology.
 A course in the graduate core of anthropology.
+A-F only.
 Pre: graduate standing.

 ANTH 602 Linguistic Anthropology (3) Investigation of mutual influences of linguistic theory and methodology and anthropological theory and methodology.
 A course in the graduate core of anthropology.
+A-F only.
 Pre: graduate standing.

-ANTH 604 Physical Anthropology (3) Human evolution and human variability in extant and previously existing populations; emphasis on history of physical anthropology, evolutionary systematics, primate biology and behavior, paleontology, anthropological genetics, climatic adaptation, growth, and nutrition.
+ANTH 604 Biological Anthropology Core (3) Human evolution and human variability in extant and previously existing populations; emphasis on history of physical anthropology, evolutionary systematics, primate biology and behavior, paleontology, anthropological genetics, climatic adaptation, growth, and nutrition.
 A course in the graduate core of anthropology.
+A-F only.
 Pre: graduate standing.

 ANTH 605 Discursive Practices (3) Emphasizes linguistic, semantic, and interactional aspects of culture, exploring ways that discourse constructs social action and social realities, examining processes by which culture is produced as meaningful behavior in actual situations.
 Pre: graduate standing.